kaustubhad/fastman/README.md

 ```

 #### Parameters:
 * **m**	= A data frame containing data for producing the Manhattan plot.
 Has to contain a minimum of three columns: base pair position, chromosome ID, and P-value: defaults are "BP", "CHR", and "P" following the Plink assoc file convention.
 And optionally some sort of ID, e.g. the SNP ID (default "SNP”) if annotations are needed.
-See explanations of the next four parameters if your column names are different, e.g. for non-model organisms, you can use contid ID instead of chromosome ID.
+See explanations of the next four parameters if your column names differ, e.g. for non-model organisms, you can use contid ID instead of chromosome ID.
 * **chr**	= A string denoting the column name for the chromosome.
 Defaults to “CHR”, which corresponds to the PLINK –assoc command output.
 For non-model organisms, this could be the contig ID.
 In case your chromosome column is numeric but has been converted into string during the reading of data in R, you must pay close attention to the sorting order of chromosomes.
 If you still want the chromosomes to be sorted in an increasing order of chromosome number then you must convert your chromosome column to numeric before using the function.
 If your data is already sorted then you do not need to convert the column to numeric, you can specify ```sortchr = FALSE``` in your input arguments instead.
 * **bp** = A string denoting the column name for the chromosomal position.
 Defaults to “BP”, which corresponds to the PLINK –assoc command output.
 The column must be numeric.
 * **p**	= A string denoting the column name for the p-values or scores for the SNP association tests.
 Defaults to “P”, which corresponds to the PLINK –assoc command output.
 The column must be numeric.
 You can also provide an already-computed log of p-values, e.g. from published summary statistics.